Belemz1/Power-BI-Diversity-and-Inclusion-task/README.md

 ## CREATING FORMATTED MEASURES

-The need to create some formated measure is for use in the new card visual, where the **subtitle** only recognises measures which are formatted to show as
+The need to create some formated measure is for use in the new card visual, where the **subtitle** value can be inputed through the **conditional formatted** field, which only recognises measures or values.
+Hence, some of the measures that needs to be displayed in the subtitle needs to be formatted

 - Number of Newly hired